 The benefit of professional studio monitors

-Many times the speakers are the last equipment that we buy, I’ve seen recording studios with great microphones, several MIDI controllers, and a proper audio interface but without a good pair of monitors, and in my opinion, it should be one of the most important parts of your studio.
-Studio monitor speakers are quite affordable these days, most of the monitors we’ll list in this post will not cost more than 500€ ($450) the pair.
+Many times the speakers are the last piece of equipment that we buy.
+I’ve seen recording studios with great microphones, several MIDI controllers, and a proper audio interface but without a good pair of monitors, and in my opinion, it should be one of the most important parts of your studio.
+Studio monitor speakers are quite affordable these days, most of the monitors we’ll list in this post will not cost more than 500€ ($450) for a pair.

-But why is having reasonable good speakers important?
+But why is having reasonably good speakers important?
 Well…if you can’t hear what you’re mixing, you won’t be able to correct the errors in the mix, and a bad monitor will guide you in the wrong way.
-Good speakers will provide accurate sound in all (or most) frequencies, cheap equipment usually fails to reproduce the low frequencies correctly and its frequency response is usually less accurate.
+Good speakers will provide accurate sound in all (or most) frequencies.
+Cheap equipment usually fails to reproduce the low frequencies correctly and its frequency response is less accurate.

 How to choose your speakers?

 Well, this can be overwhelming at first, but here we have a set of questions to narrow the search: